named-data/NFD/docs/manpages/ndn-autoconfig.rst

 ++++++++

-The DNS server should answer with an SRV record that contains the hostname and UDP port number of the home NDN router of this user's site.
+The DNS server should answer with an SRV record that contains the hostname and UDP port number of the home hub of this user's site.

 Client procedure
 ----------------